 Find out more about accessing, sharing and managing your tickets for all our events.

 From the 2025/26 Season, we will be using a new digital tickets system.
-This change makes our tickets easier to view, more accessible for all audiences and enhances security, significantly lowering the risk of fraudulent behaviour.
+This change makes our tickets easier to view, more accessible to audiences using assistive technology, and enhances security, significantly lowering the risk of fraudulent behaviour.

 Our tickets are paperless and accessible via the internet on your smartphone or any digital device.
 Each ticket features a unique QR code, so you can transfer it to your guests.